 Gender neutral emojis hit screens in new Apple update

-[SAN FRANCISCO] Apple has put out new gender neutral emojis of most of its people icons including punks, clowns and zombies as part of an update to its mobile operating system.
+APPLE has put out new gender neutral emojis of most of its people icons - including punks, clowns and zombies - as part of an update to its mobile operating system.

 The tech giant has offered growing numbers of inclusive emoji designs in recent years, putting out a range of skin tones and occupations, with Google's Android publishing its own non-binary faces in May.